Planning Next Year's Technology Budget Realistically

 Grow (new initiatives).
 New features, new products, new automation, the things that make it onto the roadmap slide.
 This is genuinely the smallest bucket in a realistic budget, often 20-30%, and that's fine.
 Grow spend compounds much better when Run and Fix aren't quietly failing underneath it.

-The natural instinct, especially when a budget gets tight, is to protect Grow first because it's visible to leadership and customers, and quietly trim Run and Fix because nobody notices maintenance until it breaks.
+Most technology budgets get this backwards because the natural instinct, especially when money gets tight, is to protect Grow first since it's visible to leadership and customers, while quietly trimming Run and Fix because nobody notices maintenance until it breaks.
 I've watched this play out with a retail chain that deferred point-of-sale system maintenance for two budget cycles to fund a new mobile app.
 The app shipped.
 Three months later a POS outage during a holiday sales weekend cost more in lost transactions than the entire deferred maintenance budget would have.

 Technology budget planning done honestly treats Run as the floor, not the leftover.
 If Run and Fix together would consume the whole budget, that's real information: it means last year's initiatives were underfunded on maintenance, and next year's plan needs to either secure more budget or explicitly reduce scope, not just hope the debt stays quiet another year.

-Something always breaks that wasn't in the plan.
+A technology budget should hold back roughly 15% of the total for what will break, since something always breaks that wasn't in the plan.
 A vendor deprecates an API.
 A regulation changes and forces a system update outside your control.
 A key integration partner changes their pricing model.
-I build a contingency line of roughly 15% of the total technology budget into every plan I write for clients, held separately and not pre-assigned to any bucket.
+I build this contingency line into every plan I write for clients, held separately and not pre-assigned to any bucket.

 This isn't pessimism, it's pattern recognition.
 Across every planning cycle I've run, something in this range gets consumed by unplanned work.
 Budgets without this line don't avoid the unplanned cost, they just fund it later by cannibalizing Grow initiatives mid-year, which is how a promising roadmap quietly turns into nothing shipping.